lp1dev/WebX11/README.md

 - **TLS Certificates**: WebTransport uses self-signed certificates by default
 - **can_start_executables**: Set to `false` in production to prevent arbitrary code execution
 - **No authentication**: Consider adding authentication for production deployments
+- **No encryption** : Bring your own, by putting a HTTPS/WSS reverse proxy in front of WebX11
 - **Network exposure**: By default, only binds to localhost

 ## Troubleshooting